 Progesterone is a hormone measurable in the blood of the in heat female dog.
 Progesterone rises after the luteinizing hormone peaks and continues to rise whether the female dog is bred or not, pregnant or not for the next 60 days or so.
 Progesterone is a excellent tool for breeders to determine breeding dates.
 Bitches are best bred when the progesterone is 9.5 through 10ng/ml.

 Our in house laboratory uses an in house Progesterone and Leuteinizing Hormonal Assays of analytical laboratory quality.
 Made by bioMérieux Industry, our testing analyser requires special training in it’s use.
-In our laboratory, every effort is made to assure reliable, precise and rapid same day results within about 90 minutes.
+In our laboratory, every effort is made to assure reliable, precise and rapid same day results (within 3 to 12 hours).
 The recommendations we make to breeders are based on the experience with the testing method we use.

 So, if you have heard how wonderful progesterone and luteinizing hormonal testing is for timing the breeding, that is right!!!
 Progesterone and LH testing is much better than doing a vaginal smear.
 But, be aware that the sampling techniques and progesterone and LH testing and kits differ dramatically.
 Always ask your veterinarian as to their testing methods.

 Below is an article written to help provide an overview of the current technology and techniques available at Summerfields Animal Hospital.

 The investment of time and money you make in planning and implementing a breeding is significant.
 Pregnancy and the delivery of a healthy litter are the goal.
 When factors beyond your control prevent successful mating your investment is at risk.
 Proper ovulation timing increases the chance of success for any breeding.
 Artificial insemination can make the seemingly impossible breeding a reality.
 Your increased understanding will enable us to help make your breeding program more successful.